DID you know?

 The 1996 Summer Olympics in Atlanta was the first time that massage was offered as a core medical service for Olympians.

-Massage therapists are employed by many elite sporting institutions such as Premiereship football clubs to warm up players before games and treat them afterwards.
+Physiotherapists and Massage therapists are employed by many elite sporting institutions such as Premiereship football clubs to warm up players before games and treat them afterwards.

 Some athletes such as Michael Jordan have personal massage therapists that even travel with them.